 An MIT Alumni Association Publication

-At a school known for its Nobel Prize winners, it’s easy for athletes–even Olympians–to get overshadowed at MIT.
-But the Institute has a long Olympic history, from the first modern Olympic Games in Athens in 1896 to this year’s Summer Olympics in Tokyo.
+At a school known for its Nobel Prize winners, it’s easy for athletes—even Olympians—to get overshadowed at MIT.
+But the Institute has a long Olympic history, from the first modern Olympic Games in Athens in 1896 to this year’s Summer Olympics in Paris.

 Facts and Figures: MIT Alumni at the Olympics

-• In addition to being Puerto Rico’s first-ever female rower in the Olympics, Toro was named its rowing athlete of the year in 2014, 2015, 2016, and 2018.
+• In addition to being Puerto Rico’s first-ever female rower in the Olympics, Michelle Toro was named its rowing athlete of the year in 2014, 2015, 2016, and 2018.

-• Prior to this year, the most recent MIT alumni to participate in the Games were AJ Edelman ’14, who competed for Israel in the men's skeleton, and Mahmoud Shaker Al-Abood ’04, MBA '08, who represented Monaco as an alternate in the two-man bobsleigh, both at the 2018 Winter Olympics.
+• The most recent MIT alumni to participate in the Winter Olympic Games were AJ Edelman ’14, who competed for Israel in the men's skeleton, and Mahmoud Shaker Al-Abood ’04, MBA ’08, who represented Monaco as an alternate in the two-man bobsleigh, both at the 2018 Winter Olympics.

-• American fencer Joseph Levis ’26 was MIT's first multiple medal winner, winning the silver medal in men's individual foil and the bronze medal in men's team foil in 1932.
-His son, Roberto Levis ’64, fenced for Puerto Rico at the 1972 games.
+• American fencer Joseph Levis 1926 was MIT's first multiple medal winner, winning the silver medal in men's individual foil and the bronze medal in men's team foil in 1932.
+His son, Roberto Levis '64, fenced for Puerto Rico at the 1972 games.

-• American short track speed skater Jordan Malone ’18 is the Institute’s other two-time medalist, having won bronze (2010) and silver (2014) before matriculating to MIT in 2015.
+• American short track speed skater Jordan Malone ’19 is the Institute’s other two-time medalist, having won bronze (2010) and silver (2014) before matriculating to MIT in 2015.

-• Three MIT alumni have competed in three separate Olympic Games: Joseph Levis (1928, 1932, 1936); Bermudian sailor Paula Lewin ’93 (1992, 1996, 2004), and Cypriot skier Alexis Photiades ’91, SM ’92 (1984, 1988, 1992).
+• Three MIT alumni have competed in three separate Olympic Games: Joseph Levis (1928, 1932, 1936); Bermudian sailor Paula Lewin '93 (1992, 1996, 2004); and Cypriot skier Alexis Photiades '91 (1984, 1988, 1992).

-• Since 1992, MIT alumni have represented at least nine different countries: Bermuda; Bosnia and Herzegovina; Cyprus; Great Britain; Israel; Lebanon; Puerto Rico; Trinidad and Tobago; and the United States.
+• Since 1992, MIT alumni have represented at least nine different countries: Bermuda, Bosnia and Herzegovina, Cyprus, Great Britain, Israel, Lebanon, Puerto Rico, Trinidad and Tobago, and the United States.

 MIT Alumni in the Olympic Games